 The Department of Fire Services receives multiple calls each year about corn maze regulations.
-There are no regulations that apply directly to corn mazes; however there are broad statutes and regulations that guide fire personnel in situations that may lead to fire - MGL 148 § 5 and 527 CMR 1.06.
-The Department of Fire Services also has a pamphlet for owners and operators of corn mazes.
+There are no regulations that apply directly to corn mazes; however there are broad statutes and regulations that guide fire personnel in situations that may lead to fire - MGL 148 § 5 and 527 CMR 1: 10.15.11.
+The Department of Fire Services has a Crop Maze pamphlet for owners and operators of corn mazes.
 The pamphlet is designed to encourage discussion between local fire departments and corn maze operators to determine the safest approach to operating a corn maze.
 Each corn maze is unique and may meet some or all of the recommendations outlined in the pamphlet.

 The Halloween season is a fun time of the year, but it generates life safety issues when haunted houses and/or fun houses are operated and open to the public.
 This is true regardless of occupant load (i.e., either Assembly Use or Business Use buildings or portions thereof).